vsbrar/HammingDistance/README.md

 The cmake lists file can be found in the Makefiles directory of the particular layer.

 The code is made cross platform and can be build or run on any platform.
-As of now it is tested and builded on MacOSX platform only.
+As of now it is tested and built on MacOSX only.
-The dependencies like googletest and boost and included in the project itself.
+The dependencies like googletest and boost are included in the project itself.
 Utmost care has been taken to automate the build process as much as possible and a CMake build system is created for the ease.